CRollin/ptiChat/README.md

 Please see the file LICENSE.

 ## Features
-- Connect to one peer using his IP and port
+- Connect to a peer using his IP and port
-- Choose where to save the files you will receive through this chat (default will be the location of the .jar)
+- Choose where to save the files you will receive through this chat (default will be the current working directory)
 - Send text messages to your peer!
 - Send files using the afferent button in the chat.
-Several extensions can be sent: .jpg, .png, .txt, .md, .pdf
+Several extensions can be sent: .jpg, .png, .txt, .md, .pdf, ...
-- Go back to the Connection screen with `/exit`
+- Close the Chat screen to go back to the Connection screen

 ## Installation